Alcoholic polyneuropathy: Effects due to alcohol ingestion

 The consumption of alcohol may lead to the buildup of certain toxins in the body.
 For example, in the process of breaking down alcohol, the body produces acetaldehyde, which can accumulate to toxic levels in alcoholics.
 This suggests that there is a possibility ethanol (or its metabolites) may cause alcoholic polyneuropathy.
-There is evidence that polyneuropathy is also prevalent in well nourished alcoholics, supporting the idea that there is a direct toxic effect of alcohol.
+There is evidence that polyneuropathy is also prevalent in well-nourished alcoholics, supporting the idea that there is a direct toxic effect of alcohol.

 The metabolic effects of liver damage associated with alcoholism may also contribute to the development of alcoholic polyneuropathy.
 Normal products of the liver, such as lipoic acid, may be deficient in alcoholics.
-This deficiency would also disrupt glycolysis and alter metabolism, transport, storage, and activation of essential nutrients.
+This deficiency would also disrupt glycolysis and can alter metabolism, transport, storage, and activation of essential nutrients.

 Acetaldehyde is toxic to peripheral nerves.
 There are increased levels of acetaldehyde produced during ethanol metabolism.
 If the acetaldehyde is not metabolized quickly the nerves may be affected by the accumulation of acetaldehyde to toxic levels.